 Please plan ahead: Students must submit all official transcripts from all outside institutions prior to requesting a transcript evaluation.
 Please allow 4 to 6 weeks for your official transcript evaluation to be processed (timeframe subject to change during peak periods).

 Cuyamaca College provides students who have completed coursework at outside institutions with an official evaluation of how this coursework applies to:

 Please allow 8 to 10 weeks (subject to change during peak periods) for your official transcript evaluation to be processed.
 To have your transcript evaluated you must:

-You will be contacted by the Counseling department when your evaluation has been completed.
+You will be contacted by Admissions & Records when your evaluation has been completed.

 |Q:||How do I receive the results of my transcript evaluation?|